Zeros of Polynomials in Derivatives of Automorphic $L$-functions: Zeros of F(s,π) near the critical line

 we then have $R(t) = O_F (1)$.

 Combining the bounds for $M(t)$ and $R(t)$ together, we obtain

 Applying Lemma \ref{lem:lemma 6.1}, we conclude that

-Since $\deg_{\mathrm{rk}}(F(s,\bm{\widetilde{\pi}})) = \deg_{\mathrm{rk}}(F(s,\bm{\pi}))$ and that $b<E_1$, we now obtain Lemma \ref{lem:asymp of zeros of height T}. \end{proof}
+Since $\deg_{\dim}(F(s,\bm{\widetilde{\pi}})) = \deg_{\dim}(F(s,\bm{\pi}))$ and that $b<E_1$, we now obtain Lemma \ref{lem:asymp of zeros of height T}. \end{proof}

 We now apply the results from Lemmas \ref{lem:number of zero-right-half} and \ref{lem:asymp of zeros of height T} to establish a bound on the number of zeros to the left of the critical line, mirroring the result for the right side. \begin{lem} Let $F(s,\bm{\pi})$ be defined as in \eqref{def:F} satisfying \eqref{assump:assumption 1}.
-Assume that the set of $L$-functions that define $F(s,\bm{\pi})$ satisfies the strong second-moment bound in \eqref{eq:sharp second moment bound}.
+Assume that the set of $L$-functions appearing in the representation \eqref{def:F} of $F(s,\bm{\pi})$ satisfies the strong second-moment bound in \eqref{eq:sharp second moment bound}.
 Then, for any $\delta > 0$ and any large $T$, we have

 \end{lem}

 \begin{proof} Fix a real $b$ satisfying \eqref{eq:upper bound for b}.
 We can decompose the summation in Lemma \ref{lem:asymp of zeros of height T} as

 By Lemma \ref{lem:number of zero-right-half}, we have